ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_regridded_data.rst

 #.
 Compare model and observational data

+The GLODAPV2 data is from https://glodap.info/index.php/mapped-data-product/.

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-60
+GENERATED FROM PYTHON SOURCE LINES 22-62